Vilnius Mint: History

 The mints of gold and copper operated separately.
 In 1546, the mint was located on the present-day Vokiečių Street.
-Later, in the territory of Vilnius Lower Castle there were gold and, in the second half of the 17th century, copper mints.
-The mint was managed by a governor, who was assisted by a clerk (he took care of the acquisition, issuance, accounting, checked the quality of coins), other positions in the mint were: a money craftsman (he was responsible for the production of coins), a assayer, a stamps engraver, a bleacher, and money struckers.
+Later, in the grounds of Vilnius Lower Castle there were gold and, in the second half of the 17th century, copper mints.
+The mint was managed by a governor, who was assisted by a clerk (he took care of the acquisition, issuance, and accounting, and checked the quality of coins).
+Other positions in the mint were: a money craftsman (he was responsible for the production of coins), an assayer, a stamp engraver, a bleacher, and money struckers.

 The rent of the mint was practiced since the time of Grand Duke Stephen Báthory.
-Initially, it depended on the number of coins minted, from the time of Grand Duke Sigismund III Vasa an additional amount of determined sum of money was paid (700-800 gold coins; the amount increased if the mint was leased).
+Initially, it depended on the number of coins minted, but from the time of Grand Duke Sigismund III Vasa an additional amount of determined sum of money was paid (700-800 gold coins; the amount increased if the mint was leased).

-The Vilnius Mint was closed in 1666 and the coins were not minted anymore in the Lithuanian territory of the Polish-Lithuanian Commonwealth after the closure of the mint in Kaunas.
+The Vilnius Mint was closed in 1666, and no further coins were minted in the Lithuanian territory of the Polish-Lithuanian Commonwealth after the closure of the mint in Kaunas.